-- Field supply components Water pressure and temperature.
+- Field supply components Water.
+Only use materials that are compatible with water used in the system and with the materials used in the indoor unit. - Field supply components Water pressure and temperature.
 Check that all components in the field piping can withstand the water pressure and water temperature. - Water pressure Domestic hot water.
 The maximum water pressure is 10 bar.
 Provide adequate safeguards in the DHW circuit to ensure that the maximum pressure is NOT exceeded.
 The minimum water pressure to operate is 1 bar. - Water pressure Space heating/cooling circuit.
 The maximum water pressure is 3 bar (=0.3 MPa).
 Provide adequate safeguards in the water circuit to ensure that the maximum pressure is NOT exceeded.
 The minimum water pressure to operate is 1 bar (=0.1 MPa). - Water pressure Storage tank.
 The water inside the storage tank is not pressurized.
-Therefore, a visual check via level indicator on the storage tank must be carried out annually, see "14.2.3 Yearly maintenance indoor unit: overview" [▶ 281]. - Water temperature.
+Therefore, a visual check via level indicator on the storage tank must be carried out annually, see "13.3.3 Yearly maintenance indoor unit: overview" [▶ 251]. - Water temperature.
 All installed piping and piping accessories (valve, connections,...)
 MUST withstand the following temperatures: